MS141103/Profile-Builder-Contour/README.md

 11. Default Admin Credentials
 ----------------------------
-should be the same as the one used to setup the POSTGRES SQL server on your machine (check database branch readme for more information on)
+should be the same as the one used to setup the POSTGRES SQL server on your machine
 username:
 password:
     HTML/CSS/JavaScript: Admin templates, frontend views